-The program supplies equipment and materials used in learning centers and other preschool activities.
-However, you will need to provide items for your child's personal use.
-Please send the following with your child the first week of school.
+Equipment and materials used in learning centers and other preschool activities are supplied by the program.
+However, you will need to provide items for your child's classroom use.
+Please send the following with your child on the first day of school.